multiply-org/sar-pre-processing/docs/paper.md

 # Summary

 The Sentinel-1 mission consists of two polar-orbiting satellites acquiring Synthetic Aperture Radar data (SAR) at C-band (frequency of 5.405 GHz) with a revisit time of 6 days.
-The SAR data is distributed free of charge via the Copernicus Open Access Hub by ESA and the European Commission.
+The SAR data is distributed free of charge via the Copernicus Open Access Hub (https://scihub.copernicus.eu/) by ESA and the European Commission.
+Large archives are also provided by Data and Information Access Services (DIAS) which serve the purpose to facilitate the access and use of Sentinel Data.
 Due to the specific imaging geometry of the radar system the acquired radar data contains different radiometric and geometric distortions.
-The radiometric quality is affected by spreading loss effect, the non-uniform antenna pattern, possible gain changes, saturation and speckle noise.
+The radiometric quality is affected by spreading loss effect, the non-uniform antenna pattern, possible gain changes, saturation, and speckle noise.
 Geometric distortions such as foreshortening, layover or shadowing effects are based on the side looking radar acquisition system.
 To account for these radiometric and geometric distortions the Sentinel-1 Level 1 data has to be corrected radiometrically and geometrically before the data can be used for further analysis or within third party applications.
 Therefore, either an automatic or manual pre-processing of Sentinel-1 images is needed.